 The nominated site offers protection to the Monk seal.
 It could be used as a reference for comparison with the Banc d' Arguin National Park World Heritage site (Mauritania).
 However this site is representative of a different Marine Biogeograhical Region (Western Africa).
-The marine component in Banc d' Arguin only includes shallow coastal waters little more than 5m, that present seagrass beds consisting of Zostera sp., Cymodocea sp., and Halodule sp., which form a different ecosystem to that of Posidonia sp.
+The marine component in Banc d' Arguin only includes shallow coastal waters little more than 5m, that include seagrass beds consisting of Zostera sp., Cymodocea sp., and Halodule sp., which form a different ecosystem to that of Posidonia sp.
 In the nominated site the marine component extends to the isobar of 40m, providing a broader sample of marine life at different depths.
 It also has a more diverse geomorphology including a number of underwater caves.

 National Law 26 of 1995, which established the Nature Reserve of Ibiza and Formentera, protects this site.
 The site has also received international recognition by the Ramsar Convention and by the Habitat 2000 Directive (92/43/EC).
 Following the process of devolving power and responsibilities to local authorities in Spain, the Council of the Balearic Islands is negotiating with the national government over the jurisdiction and control of this Nature Reserve, which is presently under the control of the National Ministry of the Environment.
 It is expected that the State Court will devolve this responsibility to the Council of the Balearic Islands, but this would not imply a diminution in its legal protected area status.
-The World Heritage Centre and IUCN have received a letter from the Council of the Balearic Islands stressing its intention to give full protection to the area.
+The World Heritage Centre and IUCN have received additional information from the State Party showing a comprehensive legal framework by which the State Party ensures to maintain full protection of the area under autonomic law.